cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ####Heuristic

 Many sets of heuristics, or guidelines, have been proposed for evaluating visualizations.
-Novel heurtistic evaluation techniques for visualizations specifically have been proposed and utilized (Isenberg 2013):
+Novel heurtistic evaluation techniques for visualizations specifically have been proposed and utilized (Isenberg 2013).
+For example, critical inspection/critique is a method in which domain and non-domain experts review visualizations by giving feedback.

-- __Case studies__: Specific forms of case studies in order to measure the impact of visualization tools on the practices of real users.
-- __Critical inspection/critique__: Domain and non-domain experts review visualization by giving feedback.

-#####Case studies

-Shneiderman and Plaisant (2006) describe a method for carrying out case studies called Multidimensional In-Depth Long-Term Case Studies (MILCs).
-The method was originally developed for evaluating creative tools.

-__multidimensional__: using observations, interviews, surveys, automated loggin, etc. to assess user performance and system utility.
-__in-depth__: intense engagement of the researchers with expert users
-__long-term__: longitudinal studies, beginning with trainning and ending with usage proficient enough to change strategies for users

-Perer and Shneiderman (2009) explore long term case studies, inspired by Multidimensional In-Depth Long-Term Case Studies (MILCs) (Shneiderman and Plaisant 2006).
-Perer and Shneiderman (2009) give a long-term case study template with five parts:

-- __Interview__: Figuring out the intentions of the domain experts, which is one benchmark of success.
-- __Training__: Users attend a training session with tool developers and receive a training manual.
--__Early use (2 - 4 weeks)__: Domain experts begin using the tool in their work place.
-Observers visit the workplace to interview on progress.
-Developers address user needs by adding features to the visualization tool and provide technical support.
--__Mature use__: Somewhat "ethnographic" style observation.
-No additional help or upgrades from developers.
--__Outcome__: Exit interview with domain experts.
-Explain how software impacted research.

 #####Effectiveness and expressiveness